Skip to main content

 1. Assess risks to your organization’s data

 To efficiently handle data exfiltration, you need to know what threats to expect and how to mitigate security risks before they become issues.
-Consider applying the following risk assessment practices:
+Consider employing the following practices as part of your risk assessment:

 Key steps of a data security risk assessment

-A risk assessment helps you identify potential threats, prioritize risks, and evaluate how your current cybersecurity measures can mitigate potential threats.
-Then, you can determine whether you need to implement any additional cybersecurity practices.
+A risk assessment helps you identify potential threats, prioritize risks, and evaluate how well your cybersecurity measures could mitigate those threats.
+With the results of your risk assessment, you can determine whether you need to implement any additional cybersecurity practices.

 2. Implement information security policies